Starting Your Tennis Journey: Beginner Tips And Techniques

 Mastering the Forehand Stroke

 The forehand stroke is one of the foundational strokes in tennis and mastering it will greatly improve your game.
 Start by assuming the proper grip, which is typically the eastern grip or the semi-western grip.
-Stand with your feet shoulder-width apart and your knees slightly bent.
+Stand with your feet -width apart and your knees slightly bent.
 As the ball approaches, use your non-dominant hand to point to the target.
 Swing your racket forward, making contact with the ball in front of your body.
 Follow through with the racket to generate power and control.
 Practice this stroke repeatedly to develop accuracy and consistency.

 Perfecting the Backhand Stroke